Interview with Tom Linden (part 1)

 Please note: all views expressed in answers given by our experts are their views and opinions.
 The Real Survivalists may or may not agree with the responses given but we do not alter or edit the content of answers provided.
-This to allow our experts the opportunity to share their message, views and opinions as requested.
+This allows our experts the opportunity to share their message, views and opinions as requested.

 An Interview with Tom Linden

 I have been lucky enough to have Tom Linden as part of my survival and preparedness network for the last few years.
-Tom’s knowledge is immense and not only that, he is an all round nice guy too!
+Tom’s knowledge is immense and not only that, he is an all-around nice guy too!
 He has a weekly radio show ‘The UK Preppers and Survivalists Radio Show’ which is well worth a listen.

 Tom Linden was kind enough to let The Real Survivalists interview him and here is part 1 of 2.

 What is your background in Survival and Preparedness?